frrp/SICP/README.md

 # SICP

-Solving Structure and Interpretation of Computer Programs (SICP) exercises with Clojure.
+Solving Structure and Interpretation of Computer Programs (SICP) exercises with Clojure first.

 ## The plan is to:

+* Do all of the interesting exercises in the book using Clojure (and for later chapters in MIT Scheme)
 * Read the book
-* See all the video lectures by Sussman and Abelson
+* See the video lectures by Sussman and Abelson
-* Do most of the interesting exercises in the book using Clojure (or MIT Scheme if necessary)